MhmudSameh24/my_shop_project/README.md

 >The _profile_ page.

-This page displays the user information like their username, profile image, email, phone number, and two links that drive the user to the history of their purchases processes and the products that the user is selling, first link has text: ``"product I bought"`` and the other has text: ``"product I sell"``.
+This page displays the user information like their username, profile image, email, phone number, and two links that drive the user to the history of their purchase processes and the products that the user is selling, first link has the text: ``"product I bought"`` and the other has the text: ``"product I sell"``.

 >The _operations_ page.